Coarse Personalization: Mathematics of Coarse Personalization

-where $C(X,Y)$ is the cost function and $T\#P$ is the push-forward of probability $P$ by map $T$. $T\#P=Q^{\tilde{t},q}$ is defined such that that if $X\sim P$, then $T(X)\sim Q^{\tilde{t},q}$.
-The cost function specifies the cost of transporting mass from $X$ to $Y$ and in our setting it represents the lost profits due to coarse personalization instead of fully granular personalization (Equation \ref{eq:Cost-Function}).
+where $C(X,Y)$ is the cost function and $T\#P$ is the push-forward of probability $P$ by map $T$. $T\#P=Q^{\tilde{t},q}$ is defined such that if $X\sim P$, then $T(X)\sim Q^{\tilde{t},q}$.
+The cost function specifies the cost of transporting mass from $X$ to $Y$.
+In our setting, it represents the lost profits from to coarse personalization compared to full personalization (Equation \ref{eq:Cost-Function}).

-In general, the Monge problem may not have a solution so we take the relaxation of the Monge problem, which is the \emph{Monge-Kantorovich problem}.
-The Monge-Kantorovich problem solves for an optimal transport plan,
+In general, the Monge problem may not have a solution.
+Instead we can relax the problem to attain the \emph{Monge-Kantorovich problem}.
+The Monge-Kantorovich problem is

 where the couplings $\pi$ are optimized over instead of the pure assignments $T(\cdot)$ from the Monge problem.
-The relaxation to the Monge problem implies that the optimal couplings may require some of the individuals to be probabilistically assigned to different treatments, or split mass, between different segments.
-In the traditional marketing literature, the probabilistic segmentation parallels the approach espoused in \citet{Kamakura1989a}.
+The relaxation to the Monge problem implies that the optimal couplings may require that some individuals are probabilistically assigned to, or to split mass across, different segments.

 Under some conditions, the Monge-Kantorovich problem produces the same solution as the Monge problem and the optimal transport plan is the same as the optimal transport map.
 In our setting, this implies that segment assignments of individuals to treatments are deterministic.
-In our semidiscrete optimal transport problem, we show in Proposition \ref{prop:OT-Problem-Convex} that the coarse targeting problem is strictly convex in the treatment values.
-The strict convexity implies that a solution the optimal transport problem will exist and that we will have a pure assignment of individuals to segments.
-The former is provided as from a results in Theorem 2.2 in \citet{Galichon2016}.
-The latter is a result from convex analysis as Rademacher's Theorem implies the set of non-differentiable points will be Lebesgue measure zero and can be ignored under a continuous $P$.
-Since the non-differentiable points are the individuals who are probabilistically assigned many segments, this results implies that we will attain a deterministic mapping of individuals to their assigned segments and each individual will only be mapped to one segment.
+In our semidiscrete optimal transport problem, we show in Proposition \ref{prop:OT-Problem-Convex} that the coarse personalization problem is strictly convex in the treatment values.
+The strict convexity implies that a solution to the optimal transport problem will exist and that we will have a pure assignment of individuals to segments (Corollary \ref{cor:Deterministic-mappings}).
+The former is provided from Theorem 2.2 in \citet{Galichon2016}.
+The latter is a result from convex analysis using Rademacher's Theorem.
+Thus, this result implies that we attain a deterministic mapping of individuals to their assigned segments: Each individual will only be mapped to one segment.